eric369java/Trello-To-Microsoft-Planner/README.md

 # Trello-To-Microsoft-Planner
 Python script to take a JSON dump from a Trello board and format the results into a Excel file that Power Automate & Plans can integrate with.
 Need to build an additional Flow in Power Automate to complete migration.
 Doesn't require hosting.

+So far, migration limited to emails of 3 contributors per task, and up to 15 items per checklist.

 ## Step 1:
 In Trello, `Show Menu > More > Print and Report > Export as JSON`.
 Copy the JSON dump into a JSON file.
 Save the file to the working directory.